Learn more about former staff members.

 Bernadette J. Brooten

-Bernadette J. Brooten, director of the Feminist Sexual Ethics Project, is Robert and Myra Kraft and Jacob Hiatt Professor of Christian Studies and Professor of Women’s Studies at Brandeis University and a former MacArthur Fellow.
+Bernadette J. Brooten, director of the Feminist Sexual Ethics Project, is Robert and Myra Kraft and Jacob Hiatt Professor of Christian Studies and Professor of Women’s and Gender Studies, of Classical Studies, and of Religious Studies at Brandeis University and a former MacArthur Fellow.
 She has also held fellowships from the Harvard Law School, the Fulbright Foundation, the National Endowment for the Humanities and many other granting agencies.

 Brooten studied German at the University of Portland (B.A.
 1971), Roman Catholic and Protestant theology at the University of Tübingen; Talmud and Jewish history at Hebrew University and the University of Tübingen; and New Testament, ancient post-Biblical Judaism, and early Christian literature at Harvard University (Ph.D.
 1982).
 She previously taught at the School of Theology at Claremont, the Claremont Graduate School, the University of Tübingen, Harvard Divinity School and the Department of Theology of the University of Oslo in Norway.